Vital Record Correction

 Correction of vital records can be required for a variety of reasons, including to secure a benefit, such as the citizenship of another country or to apply for social security benefits earlier.

-Many highly developed nations, particularly in Europe, offer dual citizenship.
-These include Germany, Italy and Spain.
+Many highly developed nations, particularly in Europe, offer dual citizenship, including Germany, Ireland, Italy, Poland and Spain.
 As of the time of writing, Greece, Portugal and Spain required at least a grandparent born in the country; Poland required at least a great-grandparent born in Poland; and Italy allowed citizenship as long as you can show a great-great-grandparent was born in Italy.
 In all cases, they require clear documentation of ancestry from that country.

 Issues arise when the vital record of the applicant or his/her predecessor has incorrect information.
 For example, a grandfather’s birth certificate misspelled his name.
 These records must be corrected.
 In the alternative, a declaratory judgment may suffice.